Almarch/pokedex/README.md

 ## 🦙 Collect Ollama models

-Pull the models:
+An [Ollama](https://github.com/ollama/ollama) inference service is included in the stack.

 ```sh
 kubectl get pods
 ```

-From an Ollama pod:
+Pull the models from an Ollama pod:

 ```sh
 kubectl exec -it <pod-name> -- ollama pull mistral-nemo:12b-instruct-2407-q4_0